hzget/hzget.github.io/programming/log.md

 taken as an "Id".
 For example, the "process name", the
 ***type*** of logs and even a special ***style*** of logs can be taken as an id.

+## design of logs

+Well designed logs can improve the productivity.

+### for debugging issues

+To help "detectives" to find "clues", the logs shall give the following info:

+* timestamp of each piece of logs
+* id
+* info of special events

+### for AI program

+To help AI analysis, the log shall give info with special patterns according to the AI requirement.